weikangg/PropertyIQ/README.md

 Within the website, head over to the login page and login as the superuser.
 Head to the dashboard and **click update property list.**
 #### NOTE: THIS WILL TAKE A WHILE ~2-3MIN ON A FAST INTERNET CONNECTION and also depends on the number of users currently registered since it needs to send emails to each and every user everytime there is a new update for new properties.

-Every registered user will receive an email like this whenever the properties are updated:
+Every registered user will receive an email like this by the website's superuser whenever the properties are updated:
 ![emailUpdate](https://user-images.githubusercontent.com/95838788/230758527-8b847c5c-28ed-4dc1-b304-3c9524cb3844.png)

 After this, you should see some listings on the home page and the 'featured listings page'.